-TRANSIENT STUDENTS FROM POINT UNIVERSITY AT ANOTHER
+TRANSIENT STUDENTS FROM POINT AT ANOTHER UNIVERSITY: A

-COLLEGE: A transient student is one who, with advance approval of the Registrar, takes one or more courses at another regionally-accredited institution of higher education to meet curricular requirements at Point University.
-Such a student is considered a Point University student while studying elsewhere.
-Any and all credits taken as a transient student are subject to the normal transfer of credit practices at Point University.
-Students are urged to contact the Registrar to ensure that transient credit for which they intend to enroll will be accepted.
+transient student is one who, with advance approval of the Registrar, takes one or more courses at another accredited institution of higher education to meet curricular requirements at Point.
+Such a student is considered a Point student while studying elsewhere.
+The credits taken as a transient student, including online or correspondence courses, are subject to the normal transfer of credit practices.
+Normally, courses from institutions other than Point are completed and transcripts received prior to the beginning of the last semester before graduation.

 Associate-level students who have earned 45 semester hours or more are ineligible for transient study; bachelor's-level students who have earned 90 semester hours or more are also ineligible for transient study.